GNTC Practical Nursing students overcome barriers to earn state and national recognition

 According to Hall, after the birth of her children BrantLee and Kimber something kind of clicked that made her want to continue her education.

-“I decided that I was going back to school so I got my GED® diploma, my CNA certification and then I enrolled into GNTC’s Practical Nursing program,” said Hall, a resident of Plainville.
+“I decided that I was going back to school so I got my GED® diploma, my CNA certification and then I enrolled into GNTC’s Practical Nursing program,” said Hall.
 “It’s been hard because my husband Brandon works night shift.”

 Hall said that winning the gold medal in SkillsUSA Georgia and the bronze medal in SkillsUSA’s national competition was an amazing experience, but she couldn’t have done it without Square.